Fujifilm X-H1 vs Sony RX10 II

 Studio photographers will appreciate that the Fujifilm X-H1 (unlike the RX10 II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The X-H1 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the RX10 II has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the RX10 II was succeeded by the Sony RX10 III.
+Both the X-H1 and the RX10 II have been discontinued, but can regularly be found used on ebay.
+The RX10 II was replaced by the Sony RX10 III, while the X-H1 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.

 So how do things add up?
 Which of the two cameras – the Fujifilm X-H1 or the Sony RX10 II – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.